Extreme Ops

-Extreme Ops is a 2002 action thriller film directed by Christian Duguay, written by Michael Zaidan, Timothy Scott Bogart, and Mark Mullin and starring Devon Sawa, Bridgette Wilson-Sampras, Rupert Graves, and Rufus Sewell.
-The film's plot revolves around a commercial director and three extreme sports enthusiasts who embark on their trip to the Alps for seasonal practice and stunt filming.
-They unknowingly film at the same location that serves as a hideout for Serbia's most wanted war criminal and subsequently employ their fast-paced extreme sports abilities to escape the treacherous mountain and save their lives.
+Extreme Ops is a 2002 action thriller film directed by Christian Duguay and written by Michael Zaidan, Timothy Scott Bogart, and Mark Mullin.
+It stars Devon Sawa, Bridgette Wilson-Sampras, Rupert Graves, and Rufus Sewell.
+The film's plot revolves around a television commercial director and three extreme sports enthusiasts, who embark on their trip to the Alps for seasonal practice and stunt filming.
+They unknowingly film at the same location that serves as a hideout for Serbia's most wanted war criminal, and subsequently employ their fast-paced extreme sports abilities to escape the treacherous mountain and save their lives.

 Extreme Ops was released on November 27, 2002.
-Upon release, the film was a critical and commercial failure, grossing $10.9 million against a $40 million production budget, and was panned by critics.
-It was the final wide release film of Sawa, who would later shifted to direct-to-videos for seventeen years until 2019.
+Upon release, the film was a commercial failure, grossing $10.9 million against a $40 million production budget, and was panned by critics.
+It was the final wide release film of Sawa, who would later shift to direct-to-video titles for seventeen years until 2019.